 Various committees have been formed recently under the federal parliament to discuss the contemporary issues, question over government performance and grill the concerned Ministers for underperformance.
 So, the meeting of such committee carries significance.

-Freedom Forum there condemns the obstruction on live reporting on the State Affairs Committee meeting.
+Freedom Forum therefore, condemns the obstruction on live reporting on the State Affairs Committee meeting.
 It is the violation of press freedom and efforts to fuel non transparency.
 The concerned Committee is the requested not to repeat such in the days ahead.

 For More Information